 Before taking ospemifene,

-- tell your doctor and pharmacist if you are allergic to ospemifene or any of the ingredients in ospemifene tablets.
+- tell your doctor and pharmacist if you are allergic to ospemifene, any other medications, or any of the ingredients in ospemifene tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention any of the following: antifungals such as itraconazole (Sporanox), fluconazole (Diflucan), ketoconazole (Nizoral);clarithromycin (Biaxin); estrogens such as (Premarin); estrogen agonists/antagonists such as tamoxifen (Nolvadex); medications for human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) such as indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), saquinavir (Fortovase, Invirase); nefazodone; or rifampin (Rifadin, Rimactane, in Rifamate).
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: antifungals such as itraconazole (Sporanox), fluconazole (Diflucan), ketoconazole (Nizoral); clarithromycin (Biaxin); estrogens such as (Premarin); estrogen agonists/antagonists such as tamoxifen (Nolvadex); medications for human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) such as indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), saquinavir (Fortovase, Invirase); nefazodone; or rifampin (Rifadin, Rimactane, in Rifamate).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are feeding.
 Ospemifene may cause fetal harm.
 If you become pregnant while taking ospemifene, call your doctor immediately.

-- if you are having surgery, including dental surgery, tell the doctor or dentist you are taking ospemifene.
+- if you are having surgery, including dental surgery, or will be on bed rest, tell the doctor or dentist you are taking ospemifene.

 What special dietary instructions should I follow?